 - cancer of the larynx

+Another important aspect related to asbestos exposure is that an individual does not get sick for a short period after exposure.
+Asbestos exposure-related diseases have a latency period of 20-50 years.
 Many companies manufactured products for the US Navy, which, in turn, used them for the shipbuilding process.
-So, the US Navy purchased products like gaskets, tiles, turbines, engines, boilers that were coated with asbestos.
+So, the US Navy purchased products like gaskets, tiles, turbines, engines, and boilers that were coated with asbestos.

 The asbestos exposure took place mostly from the equipment a damage control man used during his duty.
-The gloves and the clothing contained asbestos fibers in order to be protected against the eventual burns after fighting with fire.
-They were assigned to the damage control room, engine room or boiler room which also contained a lot of asbestos.
-Inhalation of asbestos dust emanated from the damaged products in these rooms was extremely facile.
+The gloves and the clothing contained asbestos fibers to be protected against eventual burns after fighting with fire.
+They were assigned to the damage control room, engine room, or boiler room, which also contained a lot of asbestos.
+Inhalation of asbestos dust emanating from the damaged products in these rooms was extremely facile.

 The fire control technicians were exposed to asbestos due to their line of work in the control and navigation rooms.
 They would work on equipment that contained asbestos components, such as wire insulation and cable wrap.
-As the ship's personnel, they were constantly surrounded by plenty of other asbestos products, putting them to risk of developing a life-threatening disease.
+As the ship's personnel, they were constantly surrounded by plenty of other asbestos products, putting them at risk of developing a life-threatening disease.

-Michael K., damage control man on the USS Washburn AKA-108, said that: "We were exposed to asbestos every day.
+Michael K., damage control man on the USS Washburn AKA-108, said: "We were exposed to asbestos every day.
 As a damage control man, I was told I was exposed to this toxic mineral while I was wearing equipment lined with asbestos."
 He died in 2010 from gastrointestinal cancer caused by asbestos exposure.